leflamm/doll/README.md

 # doll

-Simple glue code that can be used to send arbitrary commands to e. g. ``puppet agents`` managed by a ``puppet master`` for e. g. triggering puppet runs or restart services.
+Simple glue code that can be used to send arbitrary commands to nodes.
+Nodes can be added manually or retrieved from the list of puppet agents known to a puppet master.
+It adds the functionality to filter by hostname patterns or by facter facts as well as to ignore certain hosts.

-## disclaimer

-Rather alpha, k?
+The original motivation was to have a very simple tool that can trigger puppet agent runs on a specific subset of all puppet agents.

 ## setup